INSERT COIN TO CONTINUE

 A fully accessible museum and arcade space where anyone can explore technology's past and imagine its future.

-Our growing collection spans the full history of personal computing, gaming, and electronic innovation.
-From 8-bit home computers to early internet hardware — every piece is a chapter in the story of technology.
+Our growing collection spans the full history of personal computing, gaming, and electronic innovation — from 8-bit home computers to early internet hardware.

-ZX Spectrum, BBC Micro, Commodore 64, Amiga, Atari ST and more
+ZX Spectrum, BBC Micro, C64, Amiga, Atari ST and more

 Classic coin-ops from the golden age of arcades